Constipation and autoimmune: 4 tips to help toilet time

 For these reasons, digestive function and gut health are an essential part of the healing process with autoimmune, no matter the diagnosis.
 It’s also why I make it a top priority when working with clients.

-Getting onto the right nutrition plan - one that also considers your energy metabolism and immune system requirements - will go a long way to helping ease digestive burden.
+Getting onto the right nutrition plan will go a long way to helping ease digestive burden.
 The nutritional protocol must consider common or unique food sensitivities, how you eat and nutrient dense foods.

 An elimination diet can help open up pathways very quickly.
-In my professional practice, I use five distinct plans - Anti-Inflammatory / Itis, A Modified Paleo, The AIP (Autoimmune Protocol), Low Histamine and Low FODMAP.
+In my professional practice, I use five distinct plans for digestion and autoimmune (ITIS, Candida/Parasite, Paleo, AIP and Low Fodmap).
 The right nutrition depends on the person and their symptoms and can help improve:

 • The absorption of proteins, fats, carbohydrates and all the micronutrients/antioxidants found in these foods which feel cellular health and energy